openhab/org.openhab.binding.zwave/doc/inovelli/lzw31sn_0_0.md

 ### Parameter 17: LED Indicator Timeout

 LED Indicator Timeout
-Changes the amount of time the RGB Bar shows the Dim level if the LED Bar has been disabled.
+<p&gtChanges the amount of time the RGB Bar shows the Dim level if the LED Bar has been disabled.</p&gt
 Values in the range 0 to 10 may be set.

 The manufacturer defined default value is ```3```.